Fyodir/POD/README.md

 **Note**
 "Order Statistics" counters show ```BLACK``` if their counts are ZERO

+## Differences between Product Types & Product Instances
+**Product Type**
+contains the meta data concerning a specific product.
+This includes details such as:
+- Product Name
+- Suppliers
+- Product EROS
+- Price (£)
+- Lead Time Days)

+*it does NOT contain information regarding the existence of a product within the laboratory*

+**Product Instance**
+contains information regarding the physical existence of a product within the laboratory.
+"Product Instance" pulls data from "Product Type", however adds extra data to link an "instance" of this product type with a laboratory team/location.
+Extra data included in product Instance include:
+- Associated Team
+- Associated Storage Location
+- Instance ID
+- Date updated
+- Current stock
+- Minimum Stock

+*n.b.
+Multiple "product instances" of the same "product type" can exist at any one time.*

+---
+## Stock Update

 ## Create Requisition
 A requisition is used to group together multiple orders.
 A Requisition with a current status of "To Order" is required to create orders.
 Once Requisition status is changed to "Sent", orders can no longer be attached to the requisition.